Creating a Results-Driven Culture

 Instituting MBOs or a similar performance-based system in your business needs to be done in as uniform a way as possible.
 Due to each review being one-on-one, there’s potential for resentment if people believe they are being evaluated by different standards.
 It’s relatively easy to achieve standardization in a manufacturing company; you can simply count the number of items produced.
 Although the process can be tricky in a service business, where it’s not always obvious how to measure productivity.

 After the proper metrics have been identified, the next big challenge is to collect data, organize it, and analyze it.
 This can be as complex as installing a specialized performance management system or as simple as allowing employees to track their own results.
 At large companies, employees’ results are quantified and used to rank them competitively.
 The upper tier becomes eligible for special bonuses or other incentives.
 The lowest tier may require additional training or face termination.

 Culture Requires Buy-in

 To be successful, MBOs needs to be company-wide and to achieve nearly unanimous buy-in.
 That’s why we talk about creating a results-driven culture.
-The system has to be championed by the owner and other business leaders, and the individual goals need to embody the company’s larger goals in a clear, understandable way.
+The system has to be championed by the owner, other business leaders, and the individual goals needed to embody the company’s larger goals in a clear, understandable way.